Hinski2/school/so/lista0/zad8.md

 +++ exited with 1 +++
 ```

-dostaniemy `read error: Is a directory` na stderr
+dostaniemy `read error: Is a directory` na stderrklawiatury